Jc-alt logo

 tupKey = tuple(count)

-# INCORRECT: hashmaps (count obj) is not sorted
+# hashmaps are not sorted

-# so tupKey will vary for "cat" vs "tac"
+# so tuple will vary (e.g., "cat" vs "tac")

 if tupKey not in groupAna: